Depression: A Common Concern

 It turns out, Elle knew what she was talking about.
 Research has shown that exercise can decrease symptoms of depression.
-This may be due to multiple factors, including the circulation of endorphins, the fact that exercise can distract us from unpleasant thoughts, and our tendency to feel proud and accomplished after a good workout.
-Being active is a reliable form of self-care for those suffering from low mood.
+This may be due to the circulation of endorphins, the fact that exercise can distract us from unpleasant thoughts, or our tendency to feel proud and accomplished after a good workout.
+Being active is a reliable form of self-care.

 Interestingly, the positive emotional effects of exercise appear to have less to do with the intensity or length of one’s workout and more to do with its frequency.
 This is great news for those of us who are turned off by high-intensity training.
 We don’t have to run marathons or lift enormous weights to reap the benefits of exercise: regular walks, light yoga routines, or nights dancing with friends can all do their part.